 About 600 Anatolian chamois inhabit the mountainous areas of north-eastern Turkey, and another 200 are estimated to live in Georgia.

-Others estimate the total population size between 500 and 750, with a total extent of occurrence (EOO) over 9,000 km2, but a very low area of occupancy (AOO).
+Others estimate the total population size between 500 and 750, with a total extent of occurrence (EOO) over 9.000 km2, but a very low area of occupancy (AOO).
 Group sizes in the Kaçkar Mountains have decreased significantly from 40 to 50 individuals in the 1990s to a maximum of 25 individuals (but mostly only 3 to 7) between 2006 and 2012 during mating time observations (Ambarlı 2014).
-Along with the disappearance from former habitats and increasing habitat fragmentation, the population size of Anatolian Chamois has decreased sharply in the last three decades (by ca. 60-70%, with the greatest reductions in population, AOO and EOO probably occurring between 1980 and 2000; Ambarlı 2014).
+Along with the disappearance from former habitats and increasing habitat fragmentation, the population size of Anatolian Chamois has decreased sharply in the last three decades (by ca. 60-70 per cent, with the greatest reductions in population, AOO and EOO probably occurring between 1980 and 2000; Ambarlı 2014).